Fundamentals Of Sprinting Technique

-For example, as the left leg reaches the thigh block position and begins to reverse downward toward the ground, the right arm should move down at the same time.
+For example, as the left leg reaches its highest position and begins to reverse downward toward the ground, the right arm should move down at the same time.
 Actively swinging the arm downward in tandem with the leg can help generate a quicker and more coordinated movement

 When looking at the arms and legs, there are moments where we see that angles of the forearm, humerus, thigh, or shin will mimic one another.
 Significant deviations in angulation between the arms and legs can inhibit the stride pattern and lead to what looks like tense or poorly coordinated sprinting.